ciscoheat/superforms-web/src/routes/+page.md

 <svelte:head><title>Superforms for SvelteKit</title></svelte:head>

+> Superforms 1.0 has just been released!
+Check out the [migration guide](/migration) for information on how to update.

 <Header />

-Superforms is a SvelteKit library that provides you with a thorough solution for **server-side validation** and **client-side display** of forms.
+Superforms is a SvelteKit library that gives you a thorough solution for **server-side validation** and **client-side display** of forms.

 It uses a Zod validation schema as a **single source of truth**, with consistent handling of form data and validation errors, including full type safety.
 It works with both TypeScript and JavaScript.